 There are a number of useful apps that can help improve your productivity and time management.

-Set a deadline for each task, which can be recurring, and you give each task one of 4 priority levels.
-It is easy to move tasks around and create the perfect To Do list to match your schedule and available time.
+Set a deadline for each task, which can be recurring, and give each task one of 4 priority levels.
+It’s super easy to move tasks around and create the perfect To-Do list to match your schedule and available time.

 For instance, you may have a board representing a particular project.
 You could then split the project into stages (lists) and then itemize the individual jobs to do on a series of cards.

 FocusMe allows you to set break reminders or even set enforced breaks, should you become too absorbed in your work.

-The Pomodoro Technique is a great way to mix bursts of concentrated work with short breaks as a way to maximize time and efficiency.
+The Pomodoro Technique is a great way to mix in bursts of concentrated work with short breaks to maximize time and efficiency.

 - If anything comes along to interrupt you, simply take a note of it and deal with it later.

-Once your break is over you can then move back into another 25-minute work session, either on the same task or the next on your To Do list, followed by a further break.
+- Once your break is over you can then move back into another 25-minute work session, either on the same task or the next on your To Do list, followed by a further break.

+You’ll neither become too tired nor feel you have done too little work to accomplish anything.
 Try to fit in as many Pomodoro cycles as you can per day, working on your most important tasks first.

 Want to become a Pomodoro Expert?